 Have you ever had somebody demand that you educate them about a personal struggle that you experience?

-Secondly, here’s another article from the same website (the gift that keeps on giving in terms of feminist propaganda, as there is so much of it and so diverse looking elsewhere is needless).
+Secondly, here’s another article from the same website (the gift that keeps on giving in terms of feminist propaganda).
 It’s titled “Is it your responsibility to educate a person you’re dating on race and racism?”

 No matter what, a partner shouldn’t rely on just you to always play the role of a social justice educator.
 You’re not on call to unpack systemic oppression for another person.

 You shouldn’t have to educate your partner on issues of social justice all the time, especially as they pertain to your own lived experience.
 Giving love and support shouldn’t require “evidence” on why someone needs it.